 You’ll see your blog email list growing!

 When you engage with them on a weekly basis, sharing the latest posts or other great tips, you’ll see “regulars” appearing.
-Your email list is your strongest content marketing tool for your blog!

 | Read More: How To Grow Your Email List With Freebie Opt-In Offers

-11. Investing In Key Tools, Courses & Resources… And Help
+12. Investing In Key Tools, Courses & Resources… And Help

-If you’re blogging as a hobby, stick to a free platform, and just enjoy writing.
+If you’re blogging as a hobby, stick to a free platform and just enjoy writing.

 However, if you’re thinking of using a blog as a source of income, you have to spend money to make money.
 This is the truth with any business.